215-766-7413

 brain artistic depiction

-Medical researchers have long recognized the efficacy of using live pig models to understand illnesses in humans better.
+Medical researchers have long recognized the efficacy of using pig models to understand illnesses in humans better.

 But a new study out of the University of Georgia suggests that pig brains are even more effective for neurological research than once thought.